wlemalin/AnomLLM/README.md

 Check out the [example notebook](https://github.com/Rose-STL-Lab/AnomLLM/blob/dev/notebook/example.ipynb).

+To run the example notebook, you only need the `gemini-1.5-flash` model in the `credentials.yml` file.

 ## | Batch Run using OpenAI BatchAPI

 `python src/batch_api.py --data $datum --model $model --variant $variant`

 See `test.sh` for comprehensive lists of models, variants, and datasets.
+The [Batch API](https://platform.openai.com/docs/guides/batch/overview) only works with OpenAI peripheral models and will reduce the cost by 50%, but it does not finish in real-time.
+Your first run will create a request file, and subsequent runs will check the status of the request and retrieve the results when they are ready.

 ## | Online Run using OpenAI API

 `python src/online_api.py --data $datum --model $model --variant $variant`

+The online API works with all OpenAI-compatible model hosting services.

+## | Evaluation

+`python src/result_agg.py --data $datum`

+The evaluation script will aggregate the results from the API and generate the evaluation metrics, for all models and variants.

 ## | License